 Liabilities for investment contracts without DPF are measured at FVTPL or amortized cost.
 Contracts recorded at FVTPL are measured at fair value at inception and each subsequent reporting period.
 Contracts recorded at amortized cost are initially recognized at fair value, less transaction costs directly attributable to the issue of the contract.
 At each subsequent period, the contracts are measured at amortized cost using the effective interest method.
 Changes in fair value of investment contract liabilities recorded at FVTPL and amortization on contracts recorded at amortized cost are recorded as an Increase (decrease) in investment contract liabilities in our Consolidated Statements of Operations.
-Deposits collected from and payments made to contract holders are recorded as an increase and decrease in Investment contract liabilities in our Consolidated Statements of Financial Position.
-These liabilities are derecognized when the obligation of the contract is discharged, cancelled or expired.
+Deposits collected from and payments made to contract holders are recorded as an increase and decrease in Investment contract liabilities in our Consolidated Statements of the contract is discharged, cancelled or expired.